euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-10-risks-from-ambient-factors-are-prevented.md

 in terms of ambient factors (humidity, ventilation, temperature, lighting) must be observed.
+These conditions must be fulfilled taking into account the specificities of the workstations, the level of physical activity required as well as the security officer´s clothing.

+Following requirements should be met in order to guarantee a comfortable, healthy and safe working environment for security staff:

+  * a sufficient quantity of **fresh, healthy air**
+  * a constant and smooth indoor temperature
+  * sufficient natural light and/or mechanisms ensuring adequate artificial lighting.

+**Check the following issues: **

-These conditions must be fulfilled taking into account the specificities of the workstations, the level of physical activity required as well as the security officer´s clothing.Following requirements should be met in order to guarantee a comfortable, healthy and safe working environment for security staff:a sufficient quantity offresh, healthy aira constant and smooth indoor temperaturesufficient natural light and/or mechanisms ensuring adequate artificial lighting.Check the following issues:A sufficient supply of fresh air should be provided in enclosed working spaces.If necessary, air conditioning, ventilation and/or (de)humidification of the air should be provided.Private security guards operating in bad/extreme weather conditions (exposure to extreme heat/sunlight/cold) should be protected (shelter, heating).Sufficient and adequate lighting (as much natural light as possible) should be provided in all work areas, esp. in stairwells and passageways.
-Also in outdoor working areas!Lights should regulated separately.
+  * A sufficient supply of fresh air should be provided in enclosed working spaces.
+  * If necessary, air conditioning, ventilation and/or (de)humidification of the air should be provided.
+  * Private security guards operating in bad/extreme weather conditions (exposure to extreme heat/sunlight/cold) should be protected (shelter, heating).
+  * Sufficient and adequate lighting (as much natural light as possible) should be provided in all work areas, esp. in stairwells and passageways.
+Also in outdoor working areas!
+  * Lights should regulated separately.